ginkgoch/blog/source/_posts/20191230-quick-started-demo.md

 ## Summary

-In this page, I introduced some basic guide for `Ginkgoch` map core library.
-It is the very low level component of building a map application programmatically.
-I'm now planning to do some advanced guide to build RESTful APIs, or cross platform GUI applications.
+In this page, I introduced some basic guide for `Ginkgoch map library`.
+It is a very low level SDK of building cross platform mapping software programmatically.
+I'm now planning to do some advanced guide to build RESTful APIs, and cross platform GUI applications.
 Hope you enjoy it.

-Thanks for reading, happy mapping !!!
+Thanks for reading.
+Happy Mapping!!!